dashpay/docs/wallets/dashcore/interface.rst

   Masternodes tab to the right of the Transactions tab.
 This option requires you to restart the Dash Core app.
 The Masternodes tab can be used to view details of masternodes registered on the Dash blockchain.

+Show Governance tab
+  Enabling this option causes Dash Core to display an additional Governance tab.
+  This option requires you to restart the Dash Core app.
+The Governance tab can be used to view details of governance proposals active on the Dash network.

 Spend unconfirmed change
   When this option is enabled, the Dash Core wallet permits you to